LukeMS/lua-namegen/doc/README.rst

 Instead of each rule having 1/2 chance to be used, the first one would have 1/2*50% chance.

 How to help
 ============

-* Improve the lua code, performance-wise, fix bugs, etc.
+Help is always appreciated.
+Those are the main forms to get involved:

-* You can help to test or improve content:
+* Test and improve content:

-  - test existing syllable sets;
+  - test existing name sets;

   - improve them: